libp2p/docs/content/concepts/pubsub/overview.md

 ### PubSub for the distributed web

-There are many P2P applications that can stem from using a decentralized PubSub system, including:
+There are many P2P applications that can stem from using a P2P-based PubSub system, including:

 - **Decentralized Social Networking**: Each user is a peer and can create and join different groups or topics, where they can post and receive updates, messages, and comments in real time.